 Darlington is the biggest area in County Durham, but Durham City is the official town of the area.
 There are plenty of market towns and villages too, which have a history of famining heritage, railway industry and mining.

-If you fancy becoming one of those inhabitants, expect to pay a little over £93k for a flat.
-You might need to brush up on your Gaelic, tough – more than 50% of the population are fluent speakers of the language.
+If you fancy becoming one of those inhabitants, expect to pay around £133,217 for a house.
+You might need to brush up on your Scottish Gaelic tough – as many of the population are fluent speakers of the language.

-East Ayrshire shares borders with Dumfries & Gallows (no.6 on our list) and is made up of several towns and villages, including Kilmarnock.
+We’re heading back to Scotland for the number four pick, this time in East Ayrshire.
+East Ayrshire shares borders with Dumfries & Gallows and is made up of several towns and villages, including Kilmarnock.
 Yet it’s the many villages that will appeal to those wanting to live in rural surroundings.

 Very much part of undiscovered Scotland, Cumnock is one of the rural villages in East Ayrshire.
-Flats average just £61,409, and there is strong Victorian era feel in Cumnock, thanks to the many period properties.
+There is a strong Victorian era feel in Cumnock, thanks to the many period properties.

-Other popular villages include Stewarton, where the average flat price is £88,648, and Darvel, where you can purchase a flat for £51,874.
-Finding a home in East Ayrshire will cost an average of £82,902.
+Other popular villages in the surroundings of East Ayshire are Stewarton and Darvel.
+Finding a home in East Ayrshire will cost an average of £132,386.

 Want to get to know an area before you move there?
 Get one of Phil Spencer’s property reports.
 It will collect all the necessary information you need to know, from crime rates to local schools.
 After all, you can change a property but not it’s location!